 Sid Edwards announces two more administrative hires

-BATON ROUGE - Mayor-President-elect Sid Edwards has announced two more administrative hires.
+BATON ROUGE - Mayor-President Sid Edwards has announced two more administrative hires.

 Friday, Edwards said he would be appointing retired BRPD chief Jeff LeDuff as his Assistant Chief Administrative Officer.
 LeDuff currently advises individuals and businesses on safety and self-defense.